 In a 2017 report from the Mayo Clinic, research scientists estimated that only about 12 percent of patients received a correct diagnosis from their primary care providers.
 In 66 percent of cases, the final diagnosis was refined or more extensively defined.
 However, in 21 percent of cases, “final diagnoses were distinctly different than referral diagnoses.”
 Overall, the total consumer costs for misdiagnosed patients were “significantly higher” than costs for patients who received a correct initial diagnosis.

-Unfortunately, many researchers and healthcare professionals agree that errors in patient diagnoses are still a prevalent issue in today’s medical landscape.
+Unfortunately, many researchers and healthcare professionals agree that errors in patient diagnoses are still prevalent in today’s medical landscape.
 Paul Epner, co-founder and CEO of the Society to Improve Diagnosis in Medicine, emphasized the need for greater accountability from healthcare facilities in a 2019 interview with the research-based publication, Managed Care.

 If you or a loved one has experienced serious injury or health complications because of a misdiagnosis, the New York medical malpractice lawyers at Hach & Rose, LLP will take every action necessary to investigate your case and obtain justice for you and your loved ones.